 The open enrollment window runs through Jan.
-15 in nd while a record number of Americans have enrolled already, the final days before the deadline have historically brought a surge in signups.
+15 in nearly every state, and while a record number of Americans have enrolled already, the final days before the deadline have historically brought a surge in signups.
 Some may recall the federal government issued last-minute deadline extensions in previous years.
 But the current open enrollment period in most states is already a month longer than it was for the last few years.
 There is significant uncertainty right now in terms of the COVID resurgence, but for now, consumers should not count on any additional extensions to the open enrollment period.

 “We always see a surge in enrollment in the days leading up to the deadline,” said Louise Norris, a licensed agent and analyst with healthinsurance.org.
 “But the increase in COVID cases – combined with the Jan.
 15 deadline falling on a Saturday – could create challenges for people seeking enrollment assistance from a navigator or a licensed health insurance agent.
 So for people who haven’t yet secured coverage for 2022, the best approach is to enroll now, instead of waiting until the last minute.”

 Subsidies fuel record enrollment

 A historic high of more than 13.6 million people have already enrolled in marketplace health insurance coverage for 2022, the federal government said last month.
 The growth is a tribute to the cost savings made possible by the American Rescue Plan.